-(a)make sure students in the pilot school are aware of the existence and purpose of Anonymous Student Reporting app - (b) encourage all students and stakeholders in the pilot school to download the app.
+(a) make sure students in the pilot school are aware of the existence and purpose of Anonymous Student Reporting app (b) Student Reporting app - (b) encourage all students and stakeholders in the pilot school to download the app.

-By the end of 2019/2020 school year, the following deliverables will be complete to demonstrate the initiative is in progress:
+ACTIVITIES By the end of 2019/2020 school year, the following deliverables will be complete to demonstrate the initiative is in progress:

-- Transition the App from a single school pilot to all ACPS schools - Implement the previously developed information campaign in all ACPS schools to ensure that students are aware of the existence and purpose if the Anonymous Student Reporting App.

-The following short-term SMART goal that will help demonstrate successful implementation of the initiative:

-By the end of the first full year of implementation (SY2020) 85 % of students will report feeling that the issues/concerns or problems they reported through the Anonymous Student Reporting App were addressed appropriately.

-The following long-term SMART goal will help determine success/effect/impact of the initiative:

-By the end of the second year of district wide implementation (SY2021) 85% of students will report that they are aware of the existence of the Anonymous Reporting App and are comfortable using the app to report issues/concerns or problems.
+- Transition the App from a single school pilot to all ACPS schools - Implement the previously developed information campaign in all ACPS schools to ensure that students are aware of the existence and purpose if the Anonymous Student Reporting App. - OUTPUTS The following short-term SMART goal that will help demonstrate successful implementation of the initiative: - By the end of the first full year of implementation (SY2020) 85 % of students will report feeling that the issues/concerns or problems they reported through the Anonymous Student Reporting App were addressed appropriately. - OUTCOMES The following long-term SMART goal will help determine success/effect/impact of the initiative: - By the end of the second year of district wide implementation (SY2021) 85% of students will report that they are aware of the existence of the Anonymous Reporting App and are comfortable using the app to report issues/concerns or problems.

-Safety and Well-being: Elementary School Counselors Part-Time to Full-Time
+Safety and Well-being: Elementary School Counselors Part-Time to Full-Time (Phase 1)

 This proposal improves the safety and well-being of students at smaller elementary schools.
 Based on their enrollment, five small elementary schools are currently staffed with a part-time school counselor.
-This proposal increases the staffing standard to a minimum of 1.0 FTE at all schools to promote wellness and access to mental health support.
+This proposal would begin to phase in increasing the staffing standard to a minimum of 1.0 FTE at all schools to promote wellness and access to mental health support.